incinfoquest/Q-VPN/README.md

 # Q VPN

-Q VPN is a vpn that uses wireguard protocol.
+Q VPN is a vpn that uses WireGuard protocol.
 It is intended to generate user friendly VPN without interrupting your browsing with no compromise in the protection of your data and privacy.